Companies can take months to fill an open position. Often, the problem isn’t a talent shortage: it’s bad job postings.

 Write a job description that’s easy to read and understand.
 Use simple, concrete language and avoid jargon, buzzwords, and meaningless phrases.
 Tools such as the Hemingway app can help you create a job posting that’s clear and concise.

 Use language of belonging

 Use language that’s inclusive to everyone, including candidates from underrepresented groups.
-Eliminate gendered, age-biased, and off-putting copy with the help of tools such as Textio Hire and Gender Decoder.
+Eliminate gendered, age-biased, and off-putting copy with the help of tools such as Textio Hire.

 Sell the job and your company

 Sell your company to job candidates as if they were potential investors.
 “If a company wants to land the best talent, it should appeal to them with its mission, values, and goal,” says recruiting expert Marissa Peretz.